-This workshop is coordinated by the staff of the Atlantic Centre of Excellence for Women's Health (ACEWH) and the Prairie Women's Health Centre of Excellence and supported by the Bureau of Women's Health and Gender Analysis at Health Canada.
+This workshop is developed and delivered by the staff of the Atlantic Centre of Excellence for Women's Health (ACEWH) and coordinated by the Nova Scotia Health Research Foundation.
 ACEWH is "dedicated to conducting policy-oriented research aimed at improving the health status of Canadian women by making the health system more aware of and responsive to women's health needs.